Girish-Krishnan/ECE-SIPP-Python-ML/3_Deep_Learning/README.md

 ### 5. Autoencoder for MNIST
 `python 05_autoencoder.py`

 Trains a simple autoencoder on MNIST with validation and test evaluation.
-A loss curve is generated and the trained weights are saved as `autoencoder_mnist.pt`.
+Loss curves and sample reconstructions are displayed.
+The trained weights are saved as `autoencoder_mnist.pt`.

 ### 6. Inference with a saved CNN
 `python 06_inference_example.py`